 Removing Debris and Checking for Damage

 Debris, such as sticks, leaves, and other things blown by the wind onto your roof should be regularly removed to help keep your roof clean and free from anything that can clog your gutters or cause more damage.
-After every big wind or storm that rolls through your neighborhood, be sure to check on your roof and make sure that there isn’t debris built up on your roof.
-Every fall and spring, you should be sure to clean out your gutters and check your roof for any damage before the winter covers up your roof with snow and ice.
+After every big wind or storm, that rolls through your neighborhood, be sure to check on your roof and make sure that there isn’t debris built up on your roof.

 Have a Good Ladder